jonathanguven/weather/README.md

 `GUILD_ID` - Server ID that the bot is in (only used for deploying commands)

 `CLIENT_ID` - Client ID of the bot (only used for deploying commands)

+## Commands

+Weather Bot has 4 commands that users can use.
+5 of them are basic server utility